BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 After using `SystemBarsController`, the `WindowInsetsController` of the current root view `rootView` has been automatically taken over by it.

-Please do not manually set parameters such as `isAppearanceLightStatusBars` and `isAppearanceLightNavigationBars` in `WindowInsetsController`, this may cause the actual effects of `statusBarsStyle`, `navigationBarStyle`, `setStyle` and other functions to display abnormally.
+Please do not manually set parameters such as `isAppearanceLightStatusBars` and `isAppearanceLightNavigationBars` in `WindowInsetsController`, this may cause the actual effects of `statusBarStyle`, `navigationBarStyle`, `setStyle` and other functions to display abnormally.

 :::